SuyashAvasare/PowerBi-Dashboard---Adventureworks---Sales-Data/README.md

 The data represents an omni-channel business that sells bikes and related products through internet and reseller channels across multiple countries and regions.
 ​

-It usually includes several related tables such as sales orders, customers, products, resellers, calendar/date, and sales territories, making it well suited for star-schema modeling.
+It usually includes several related tables such as sales orders, customers, products, resellers, calendar/date, and sales territories, making it well-suited for star-schema modeling.
 ​

 Core tables and fields